ssbc/docs/FAQ.md

 The invite code contains the address of a pub server, and a secret that lets the server know it's okay to replicate them.
 If you run your own pub server you can create invite codes and give them to your friends.

-## pub servers
+## why do you have pub servers? isn't that a point of centralization?

 wifi routers (Network Address Translation "NAT") and the shortage of ip addresses make p2p difficult.
 The simplest way around this problem was to create "pub servers".
 A pub server is exactly like a normal client, except you run it on a server with a static ip address. "pub" as in a bar where your friends meet to exchange gossip.
 Anyone can run a pub server.
+It's not centralization because pub servers are totally generic (same code as "clients") and because if we did have ipv6 and full p2p ssb would still work without any changes.

+Also note that ssb also detects other peers running on your local network (wifi) and connects to them directly (without pub servers)

 ## how do I reserve my user name?